10 Minute Skillet Asian Chicken Bites

 Raw chicken in a glass bowl with asian marinade on chicken.

-Step 5: Add the chicken to the hot pan (in one layer) and do not touch it for the first 5 minutes after you get the chicken in one layer in the pan.
+Step 4: Add the chicken to the hot pan in a single layer.
+Note I typically preheat it while I’m cutting up the chicken.
+Do not touch it for the first 5 minutes after you get the chicken in one layer in the pan.

 Raw Asian chicken in cast iron skillet before cooking.